Xavries/get_gist_csv/README.md

    - go to "Run and Debug" tab in VSCode and select "Python:Flask" from dropdown menu

-   To run FastAPI app:

-   - go to "Run and Debug" tab in VSCode and select "API" from dropdown menu

    After selection, press `"Run and Debug"` button or `F5` key on keyboard

 5. Create db with command